 Blue and purple are vibrant and energetic.
 Darker reds and plums are cozy and romantic and greens can be casual or formal depending on the shade you choose.

-You'll find granite and marble colors ranging from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites, and blues.
+Granite and marble colors range from soft beige to golden brown, light pinks to rich corals, greens of all shades, blacks, whites, and blues.

 Corian countertop colors and other manufactured countertops by Zodiac, Cambria and Gibraltar present lots of choices too, but for more subtle shades or one-of-a-kind patterns marble and granite present the most options.